ibm-cloud-docs/assistant/deploy-web-chat.md

 ## Deploy your assistant in production
 {: #deploy-web-chat-snippet}

+1. If the system that hosts your website has limited Internet access (for example, if you use a proxy or firewall), make sure the following URLs are accessible:

+    - `https://web-chat.global.assistant.watson.appdomain.cloud`: Hosts the code for the web chat widget, and is referenced by the script you embed on your website.
+    - `https://integrations.{location}.assistant.watson.appdomain.cloud`: Hosts the web chat server, which handles communication with your assistant.
+Replace `{location}` with the location of the data center where your service instance is located, which is part of the service endpoint URL.
+For more information, see [Finding and updating the endpoint URL](/docs/watson?topic=watson-endpoint-change#endpoint-find-update){: external}.

 1. Open the HTML source for a web page on your website where you want the chat window to be displayed.
 Paste the code snippet into the page.